Download FND app Android Aapp IoS App

 If you can learn to focus on something else or distract yourself this may help.
 For example

-These are the kind of techniques that a psychologist can help you learn.
+These are the kinds of techniques that a psychologist can help you learn.
 They are also used to help people overcome panic attacks.
-Panic attacks and dissociative attacks are not one and the same thing.
-But they often have a lot in common, they are a bit like cousins
+Panic attacks and functional seizures are not one and the same thing.
+But they often have a lot in common, they’re a bit like cousins.

 Another technique developed by researchers in Sheffield specifically for patients with dissociative seizures is called Sensory Grounding. (figure courtesy of Stephanie Howlett and Markus Reuber, University of Sheffield).